 - The names, addresses and phone numbers of those involved in the treatment, such as family members, healthcare providers, and so on.

 - Some cash that they can use to buy goods from the vending machine

 - A list of all prescribed medications and their dosages

 - A notebook

 What Types of Holistic Treatment Options Are Offered at Alcohol Rehab?

 Numerous facilities offer a diverse range of treatment options, designed to help their patients heal physically, mentally and spiritually.
-A holistic rehab program may focus on organic meals, many physical activities (swimming, hiking, biking), meditation sessions and exercises, complementary therapies (massage, acupuncture), and alternative psychotherapy types.
+Our holistic rehab program may focus on healthy meals, many physical activities (swimming, hiking, biking), meditation sessions and exercises, and alternative psychotherapy types.

 Recovery is a lifelong process and a commitment patients need to make to themselves to maintain the results they’ve worked hard to achieve.
 Any rehabilitation process starts with education on alcohol abuse recovery, giving hope to people, and realizing addiction doesn’t have to rule their lives.